 Off-base neighborhoods in Manhattan

 Manhattan’s established neighborhoods like Bluemont, Northview, and the areas around Colbert Hills (a golf community) offer some of the strongest resale value in the market.
-New construction is active in several subdivisions, including Juniata Crossing (across from Oliver Brown Elementary) and Willow Glen, where builders are completing homes through mid-2026 in the $250,000–$320,000 range.
-Additionally, the Wildcat Woods development, built by a collection of local builders, offers another active new construction option in the $240,000–$290,000 range.
+New construction is active in several subdivisions, including Juniata Crossing (across from Oliver Brown Elementary), Willow Glen, and Wildcat Woods.
+New construction generally commands a premium over comparable resale homes.
 Verify active inventory and pricing directly with local agents, as availability shifts quickly in this market.

 Not sure which area fits your BAH and your gate?
 Our local market experts know this market from every angle.
 Start your free PCS Plan →